aruna-govindashetty/APIAutomationtest/README.md

-1.Helper Folder- To generate hmac signature and bearer token 2.Request Folder- Helper methods for HttpClient and RestClient 3.Model Folder- Model of the Json payload 4.CreateOrderEndPoint Folder- Contains test methods to create order and instruction using HttpClient Contains test methods to create order and instruction using RestClient
+1.Helper Folder- To generate hmac signature and bearer token 2.Request Folder- Helper methods for HttpClient and RestClient 3.Model Folder- Model of the Json payload 4.CreateOrderEndPoint Folder- Contains test methods to create order and instruction using HttpClient and Contains test methods to create order and instruction using RestClient

 For running tests-
 VSTest.Console.exe is the command-line tool to run tests. we can specify several options in any order on the command line.
-More Information can be found here- https://docs.microsoft.com/en-us/visualstudio/test/vstest-console-options?view=vs-2019 For creating test report-
+More Information can be found here- https://docs.microsoft.com/en-us/visualstudio/test/vstest-console-options?view=vs-2019

+For creating test report-
 A test logger is a test platform extension to control reporting of test results.
 It can perform tasks when a test run message, individual test results or the test run completion events are reported by the test platform.
 More Information can be found here- https://github.com/Microsoft/vstest-docs/blob/master/docs/report.md#1-console-logger

 NugetPackages used-
-MSTest
+MSTest and
 Restsharp

 Syntax to run the tests from the command prompt-